top of page

 Step 2: Break the Hematite

-Once the hematite is broken into small pieces, start grinding it into a fine powder.
-Continue grinding until the powder reaches a fine consistency.
+Once the hematite is broken into small pieces, start grinding it into a fine pigment.
+Continue grinding until the pigment reaches a fine consistency.

 • Be patient.
-Rushing this process can lead to uneven texture.
+Rushing this process gives an uneven texture.

 • Use a little bit of water during grinding if dust in a concern.
 However, water can create clay, less suitable for some uses.